 Biopsy: a small sample of tissue is examined with a microscope to check for cancerous cells.
 This is the only sure way to detect thyroid cancer.

 One or more of the following types of treatment will be used.

 Surgery: physicians may remove part of or the entire thyroid and the nearby lymph nodes and affected tissue.
 Chemotherapy and radiation may be used before or after surgery if you have the malignant form of thyroid cancer called anaplastic thyroid cancer.

 Radioiodine therapy: this comes in pill form taken by mouth to identify the location of thyroid cancer as well as to treat the cancer.

 Close Surveillance and thyroid hormone replacement therapy: Winship physicians employ a multidisciplinary approach to carefully determine the level of risk posed by your cancer after you have completed the needed surgery.
 When indicated, they will closely monitor your condition using a combination of physical examination, blood tests and imaging with ultrasound.

 Radiation: high energy x-rays or other types of radiation are used to kill cancer cells.
 Physicians may use radiation therapy by itself to treat thyroid cancer or to shrink tumors before surgery.
-Learn more about radiation therapy treatments and services.

 Targeted therapies: Winship’s most promising research in treating thyroid cancer is in personalized medicine and targeted therapies.
 In personalized medicine, researchers identify unique characteristics of tumors that make them vulnerable to known drugs so therapy can be tailored to an individual’s cancer.
 In targeted therapies, investigators look for new drugs that more selectively target cancer cells with fewer side effects.
 Winship investigators are conducting clinical studies using targeted therapies in various types of thyroid cancer including papillary, follicular and medullary subtypes of thyroid cancer.